 - 1. Monthly Service Fees.
 Along with the aforementioned written notice, the District shall send to the property owner an invoice for service received from the unauthorized water or sewer connection(s) for the time period such connection(s) was in place, up to a maximum of six (6) months back from the date the notice is sent.
 Said property owner shall be required to promptly reimburse the District for such water or sewer service received for the term in the invoice, and shall commence paying for such service going forward, at regular District rates in place at the time service is provided. - 2.
 Connection Charges.
 Along with the aforementioned written notice, the District shall send to the property owner a second invoice for connection charges for the unauthorized water or sewer connection(s).
 The connection charges for the unauthorized connection(s) shall be in the amount of the connection charge in place at the time of the notice, or the time payment is received, whichever is greater.
-Notwithstanding the foregoing, the District will not collect connection charges for unauthorized water or sewer connection(s) that have been in place for more than six (6) years from the date of the written notice to the property owner, unless the District had no reason to know of the existence of the unauthorized connection(s), in which case the connection charges must be paid regardless of how long the unauthorized connection(s) was in place.
+Notwithstanding the foregoing, the District will not collect connection charges for unauthorized water or sewer connection(s) that have been in place for more than six (6) years from the date of the written notice to the property owner, unless the

-Comment [JC15]: Customer Assistance Program - to be developed for Board consideration following recovery from the COVID-19 pandemic.
+Comment [JC21]: Customer Assistance Program - to be developed for Board consideration following recovery from the COVID-19 pandemic.